stuburger/prosemirror-react-example/README.md

 });
 ```

 - **Add state:** A plugin can define its own state and act as a reducer (think Redux reducers or React's useReducer hook) by intercepting transactions before they are applied to the EditorState and deriving new state from those transactions.
-A common use case for plugin state is simply to store some set of decorations to applied to the Prosemirror doc.
-But plugin state can be use to store ANY data you like - because plugin state observes editor transactions it allows the plugin to update its state and remain in sync with the EditorState.
-Below is a basic example of a plugin that simply counts all the transactions that come through it.
+A common use case for plugin state is simply to store a set of decorations to applied to the Prosemirror doc.
+But plugin state can be used to store ANY data you like.
+Because plugin state observes editor transactions it allows the plugin to update its state and remain in sync with the EditorState.
+Below is an example of a plugin that simply counts all the transactions that come through it.

 ```js
 new Plugin({